sjjsy/neronet/doc/notes_on_evaluation.md

 - The effort spent per student must be available to coach weekly.
 - Give feedback to team members of their success in their role.
 - We must apply Scrum as defined in the Project Manual and Scrum Guide.
-- Daily Scrum (once a week, max.
-15 min)
+- Daily Scrum (at least once a week, max.
+15 min at a time)
 - Learning Diaries (Before each project review)

 ### Scrum master